Christian-A-Kehr/Flow3Uge2/3 onsdag/onsdag/README.md

 Answer these questions before you continue:

 	• Did this logout involve the server:

 	No

 	• Is the token (if kept somewhere, still valid?)

 		Until time period (30 min ) has passed  yes.

 	•       If your  answer to the question above was yes, is this a problem?, and if, how could it have been solved?

+		Yes it leaves a security gab, due to the fact that the token could be intercepted.